 The image above was shot at the Long Beach Performing Arts Center against a graffiti-esque wall mural.
 The dapper wardrobes of the bride and groom in this editorial style shot contrasts well against the painted background.

 8 – Unique Lighting and Color Can Make a Good Photo

 Lighting and color is really where a lot of great images start.
 Great lighting can turn a mundane scene into an amazingly colorful scene full of texture and life.
 In nature, these types of scenes happen all the time during sunrise and sunset, and while we can’t control the lighting of those fleeting moments, if you happen to be in the right place at the right time, you just may be able to capture it (see point number six above).
 However, we can control and create unique lighting on our own with the proper knowledge using off camera lighting, flashes and more.

-The image above was created using a whip pan technique, which can be used to add dynamic motion with shutter drags.
-While the backdrop in this image was already appealing (taken outside of the Monarch Beach Resort), the added light technique makes this portrait standout from others captured in this same location.
+The image above was created using a whip pan technique, which can be used to add dynamic motion with shutter drags (long exposures).
+While the backdrop in this image was already appealing, the added light technique makes this portrait standout from others captured in this same location.

 By lowering the ambient exposure in-camera and illuminating the couple with off-camera flash, we were able to capture this unique couples portrait under the beautiful Arizona sky.

-Silhouettes are backlit images that are easy to capture and produce amazing results.
+Silhouettes are backlit images that are easy to capture and can help you create a good photo.
 In the image above, captured in the dunes outside of Dubai, we placed the subjects directly in front of the setting sun and lowered our exposure to reveal the outline of the couple riding a camel across the sand.
 White balance also plays an important role in this image as it adds a desert feel with the bright orange sky.

 9 – Attention To Detail